International Day for Disaster Risk Reduction 2023

 Key messages

-• Disasters are growing and impact the well-being of children and youth
+• Disasters are growing and impact the well-being of children and youth.

 • Every child and youth deserves to be protected from disasters, especially at school.